Perturbing scattering resonances in non-Hermitian systems: a generalized Wigner-Smith operator formulation

 where $f = f(\omega, \alpha)$ and $f' = f(\omega', \alpha')$.
 Ideally, we would evaluate Eq. (\ref{eq:taylor-series-brief}) at $\omega = \omega_p$, $\omega' = \omega'_p$ and solve for $\Delta\omega_p$.
 Some care is required, however, in recasting the result back in terms of $\mathbf{S}$, whose elements diverge at $\omega_p$.
 This problem can be mitigated by calculating the residue of each term on the right hand side of Eq. (\ref{eq:taylor-series-brief}) at $\omega=\omega_p$, which ultimately yields (see Supplemental Material for more details \cite{supplemental})

 where $\tr$ denotes the trace operator and $\res{\omega_p}{}$ denotes the residue at the pole $\omega_p$.
-As can be seen from Eq. (\ref{eq:pole-shift-main}), for a given perturbation $\Delta \alpha$, the pole shift $\Delta \omega_p$ is completely determined by $\res{\omega_p}{\tr(\mathbf{Q}_\alpha)}$, which, we emphasize, should be evaluated for the \emph{unperturbed} network.
-We also observe that the form of Eq. (\ref{eq:pole-shift-main}) implies the ratio of the residues of the Wigner-Smith operators effectively behaves as a condition number for $\omega_p$ when thought of as a function of $\alpha$ \cite{trefethen1997numerical} .
+As can be seen from Eq. (\ref{eq:pole-shift-main}), for a given perturbation $\Delta \alpha$, the pole shift $\Delta \omega_p$ is completely determined by $\res{\omega_p}{\tr(\mathbf{Q}_\alpha)}$, which should be evaluated for the \emph{unperturbed} network.
+We also observe that the form of Eq. (\ref{eq:pole-shift-main}) implies the ratio of the residues of the generalized WS operators behaves as a condition number for $\omega_p$ when treated as a function of $\alpha$ \cite{trefethen1997numerical}.
 Eq. (\ref{eq:pole-shift-main}) is our key result, which, importantly, was derived on purely mathematical grounds, and is therefore applicable to a broad range of physical scenarios.

 To gain physical insight into Eq. (\ref{eq:pole-shift-main}), we consider now a class of optical systems composed of arbitrary, finite interior regions coupled to the environment by a finite number of dielectric waveguides.
-Examples of such systems include fiber Bragg resonators \cite{othonos1997fiber}, complex networks \cite{gaio2019nanophotonic} and ring resonators \cite{rabus2020ring}.
-Note that Eq. (\ref{eq:pole-shift-main}) can be written in the limit form
+Examples of such systems include fiber Bragg resonators, complex networks and ring resonators \cite{othonos1997fiber,gaio2019nanophotonic, rabus2020ring}.
+Note that Eq. (\ref{eq:pole-shift-main}) can be written in the form

-and so the pole shift is given approximately by the expression within the limit evaluated at $\omega$ close to $\omega_p$.
-We assume for simplicity that the system permittivity $\epsilon$ is real and isotropic and that the permeability $\mu_0$ is that of free space.
-Assuming also that the resonances under consideration have high quality factors, such that $\imag(\omega) \ll \real(\omega)$, it is possible to show that \cite{supplemental} \begin{widetext}
+and so the pole shift is given approximately by the expression within the limit evaluated at $\omega \approx \omega_p$.
+We assume for simplicity that the system permittivity $\epsilon$ is real and isotropic and the permeability $\mu_0$ is that of free space.
+Restricting to resonances have high quality factors, such that $\imag(\omega) \ll \real(\omega)$, it is possible to show that \cite{supplemental}